Review: Kepi Ghoulie – “Ramones in Love”

 Kepi Ghoulie goes against type to serenade sensitive punks with a batch of Ramones’ finest love songs.

 Hot on the heels of his nod to all things goth, Full Moon Forever, Kepi Ghoulie returns with a record on the other end of the musical spectrum.
-His second release for is In Love, where he presents stripped down versions of 13 of the Ramones most beloved punk ballads.
+His second release for Pirates Press Records is Ramones In Love, where he presents stripped down versions of 13 of the Ramones most beloved punk ballads.
 The seed for the idea was a mixtape of Ramones love songs that Kepi had made for himself and listened to exhaustively many years earlier.
-It also continues his long running tradition of releasing love songs for Valentine's Day.
+It also continues his long running tradition of releasing love songs for Valentine’s Day.

 With Ramones In Love, Kepi has the advantage of performing some of the greatest songs of all time.
 Like his original mixtape, they are presented in chronological order.
 The biggest pressure here is just not to screw it up.
 He largely succeeds by keeping it simple.
 His twangy voice and acoustic guitar are the backbone of the record, with sparse bits of various other instrumentation for flavor.
 Two of the songs, “Needles and Pins” and “Baby, I Love You”, are covers of covers.